-As part of the city-wide Homes for Heroes 100 project, the Architecture Centre will be working with residents from three communities of Bristol (Seamills, Hillfields and St Pauls) to celebrate their neighbourhoods through the Bristol Open Doors Festival 2019, together with the production of a film exploring the past, present and future of council housing in Bristol and beyond.
+As part of the city-wide Homes for Heroes 100 project, The Architecture Centre will be working with residents from communities of Bristol (including Sea Mills, Hillfields and Knowle West) to celebrate their neighbourhoods through the Bristol Open Doors Festival 2019, together with the production of a film exploring the past, present and future of council housing in Bristol and beyond.

 Call out for resident participants:

 Love your neighbourhood and want to celebrate it with the city?
-Live in Seamills, Hillfields or St Pauls and like meeting new people and having new experiences?
-The Architecture Centre is looking for local residents to take part in a community project as part of the 2019 Bristol Open Doors Day Festival, celebrating 100 years of Council Housing in Bristol.
+Live in Sea Mills, Hillfields or Knowle West and like meeting new people and having new experiences?
+The Architecture Centre are working with community partners to recruit local residents to take part in a community project as part of the 2019 Bristol Open Doors Day Festival, celebrating 100 years of Council Housing in Bristol.

 A great opportunity to:

-- meet with like-minded residents from across Bristol neighbourhoods
+- meet with like-minded residents from across your neighbourhoods

-- take a ferry boat tour and explore new places across the city
+- explore exciting new places across the city

 - Become a tour guide, celebrating your local neighbourhood during the Bristol Open Doors Festival weekend.

 Taking part in a series of informal workshops between July – early September, culminating in you giving a unique visitor tour of your local area over the Bristol Open Doors festival weekend on 14/15 September.
 Travel expenses and refreshments provided.